4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Train Colombo Fort to Negombo

-This is why we chose to do 4 weeks in Sri Lanka, as it meant we could travel slower and take our time at each destination.
+This is why we chose to do 4 weeks in Sri Lanka, which meant we could travel slower and take our time at each destination.

 We got the train from Colombo Fort to Negombo for 100 rupees for both of us.
 The train takes an hour and a half and is a rather entertaining journey.